HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 ## Disclaimer

-I tested XIPivot to the best of my capabilities but I can not guarantee that it works without bugs for 100% of the time.
+I tested Pivot to the best of my capabilities but I can not guarantee that it works without bugs for 100% of the time.
 Use at your own discretion, I take no responsibility for any client crashes or data loss.